Policy last updated

 Services provided include an examination, x-rays when required, oral health and dietary advice, coaching and prevention interventions including the application of fluoride varnish.

-In some circumstances, schools may receive a separate visit for the application of fluoride varnish 6 months after the oral health examinations.
+If required, schools may receive a separate visit for the application of fluoride varnish 6 months after the oral health examinations.

 Examinations and fluoride applications will usually be delivered in a room on the school site using mobile dental equipment – for example, portable chair and portable examination tools.